MozillaFoundation/2017-global-sprint-planning/README.md

 Welcome to the 2017 Global Sprint Planning Repo!

 Here you'll find all the information you need about coordinating your hub or community's participation in the Global Sprint, a 2-day world-wide collaborative work sprint on open projects from all around the Mozilla community.
-Contributors and project leads gather in person at local sites; contributors can also participate virtually.
+Contributors and project leads gather in person to work and hack and hangout together at local host sites.
+For those not near a host site, virtually participation and contribution is encouraged.
 This year's sprint takes place on June 1st and 2nd, 2017.

 ## Roadmaps/Timelines